mlessmann/NMF/MIGRATION.md

 ### Minor missing features and temporary workarounds

 * The XML and XMI Serializers no longer call the methods of `ISupportInitialize` during deserialization.
 The interface was removed in .NET Core.
 * During unit test execution the working directoy is set wrongly.
-Instead of the directory of the testassemly, it defaultstothe Visual Studio installation path.
+Instead of the directory of the testassemly, it defaults to sthe Visual Studio installation path.
 [This is a known bug](https://github.com/Microsoft/vstest/issues/311) which has already been fixed, but not deployed.
 To fix this issue temporarily, there are 2 TODOs in the ModelRepository class, which set the working directory manually.
 * The Benchmarks library targets .NET Standard 1.5 instead of 1.4, because it depends on the CommandLineParser nuget package, which targets 1.5.

 ## TODO